 According to a study of 11 biological and medical journals that allow authors the choice of making their articles freely available from the publisher’s website, few show any evidence of a citation advantage.
 For those that do, the effect appears to be diminishing over time.

-The study, “Author-choice open access publishing in the biological and medical literature,” (the preprint available from the arXiv) analyzed over eleven thousand articles published in journals since 2003, sixteen hundred of these articles (15%) adopting the author-choice open access model.
+The study, “Author-choice open access publishing in the biological and medical literature,” (a copy of the final manuscript is also available from the arXiv) analyzed over eleven thousand articles published in journals since 2003, sixteen hundred of these articles (15%) adopting the author-choice open access model.
 Oxford University Press journals make up 6 of the 11 journals analyzed in the study.

 Since open access publication fees can amount to several thousands of dollars, the author (ok that’s me) goes on to determine the cost-benefit for each additional citation.
 While the cost-per-additional-citation was as low as about $400 (for PNAS), it approached $9,000 for the journal Development, published by the Company of Biologists.